ridhimagarg/DeepLearning-with-Python---FrancoisChollet/KeyTakeAways.md

         - Suppose we have 3 conv2d layer with kernel size (3,3).
 So the third convolution layer with 3*3 kernel only contains information from 7*7 input(reduced input coming from above 2 layers).
 We need the features from the last convolutional layer to contain information about the totality of input.

         - The final feature map has 30k coefficients per sample, its huge.
 If we will flatten then layer will have 15.8 million params which is too high for a small model and would result in overfitting.

+## Chapter 6: Deep Learning for text and sequences

+### Use of word embeddings:

+ - Embeddings capture the deep structure of words.
+In enbeddings each word is replaced with some constant dimensional vector computed using special algorithms like skip-grams or cbow.

+-  Embedding layer in keras -: It takes major 3 inputs

+    Embedding(vocab_size, output_dim_for_word, input_len)

+    - vocab_size: how many words/dictionary to be consider for buiding deep vectors

+    - output_dim_for_word: eg -: 64 then each word in a sentence will be encoded to 64-dim vector

+    - input_len: len of the inputs to be taken if shorter padded with zero and if longer then truncate.

+    Eg -: Embedding(1000, 8, 20)

+    In this examples -: dictionary of 1000 words will be considered and final output after this embedding operation -: (num_samples, 20, 8) means for every sample will have 20*8 vector each sentence will contain 20 words and each word will be encoded as 8-dim vector.